vrokad/build-guide/topic/k2c-qli-build-ga/troubleshoot_sync_build_and_flash.rst

       git config --global http.sslverify false

-   If your region is blocking access to ``android.googlesource``, try the following configuration to fetch Repo from Codelinaro Mirror:
+   If your region is blocking access to ``android.googlesource``, try the following configuration to fetch Repo from CodeLinaro Mirror:

    ::